bigandy/gatsby-blog/content/pages/now.md

 type: page
 ---

-Last updated: 7 July 2019.
+Last updated: 10 February 2020.

 ## Life

-I'm living in Wallingford with my wife Marion and our two children Arthur, 4, and Emma, 13 months.
-I am learning to swim freestyle!
+I'm living in Wallingford with my wife Marion and our two children Arthur, 5, and Emma, 20 months.
+I am getting ready for half-term and running more than before.

 ## Learning

-At the moment I am learning about Gatsby and Eleventy and serverless.
+At the moment I am learning about Atomic Habits and Deep Work.
+I am keeping this site spruced up and learning a lot about 11ty and in the process doing more writing which I am getting slowly better at.
+At work I am keeping a habits diary and I am starting to notice trends and eliminate bad habits, its amazing what you see if you keep a moment by moment diary!
+Its amazing what a good first hour has on the rest of the day, and vice versa.
+Its amazing how much water and good music have too.

 ## Fitness

-Running and going to the gym, plus swimming two or three times a week as I am having freestyle swimming lessons.
-What's next?
-I'd like to be able to swim 10 lengths without stopping.
-Future far fetched goal is to swim 2.4 miles without stopping (Ironman distance) but that'll take a few more sessions;)
+Running is taking most of my time and enjoyment which is great because I love running in the mud and cooler weather.
+As of last week I have also just started going back to the gym again after a few months away so I will be using that to improve my upper body strength and get some variation from something that is not running.
+So I am running three or four times a week, and gyming once or twice.

+I'm keeping my eye out for some good running races to enter.

 ## Family

-Marion is well although her company are restructuring so a bit of stress there.
-The kids are well, Arthur is going to start Primary School in September and has a couple of taster sessions for him to get used to the place.
-Arthur will go to France for 10 days with the grandparents (hoping they will take both kids next year!)
+Marion and the kids are well.
+Marion's currently in South Africa for work so I'm looking after the children.
+Arthur started Primary School last September and is having a great time.
+Everyone is looking forward to the half-term break.

 Credit for now page: [first seen on Derek Sivers now page](https://sivers.org/now)